zlatozar/coding-sessions/books-code/clrs/ch06/Readme.md

 that is, the value of a node is at most the value of its parent.

+### Disadvantage

+Not a stable sort, that is, the order of equal value elements is not preserved.

 ### Priority queues

 A **priority queue** is a data structure for maintaining a set ```S``` of elements, each